Skrifa/Lite/README.md

 # Skrifa Lite

 A note taking app focused on simplicity.
+Skrifa Lite ships with all the functionality of the Skrifa app but strips away the encryption features, providing a blazing fast experience for those who are not interested on encrypting their notes or need a lighter option for a low-spec hardware.

 From school to your office, Skrifa is the word processor for everyone.